sandman72/ESP32_BitcoinMeter/README.md

 ![BitcoinMeter](BitcoinMeter.jpg?raw=true "Bitcoin Meter Display")

-Displays the current Bitcoin Exchange Rate
+Displays the current Bitcoin Exchange Rate from coindesk.com

 Works on Wemos LoLin ESP32 board with OLED display and can be updated over the air (ArduinoOTA)